-Lake has received the National Communication Association's Golden Anniversary Monograph Award, for the most outstanding article in the discipline, and the American Forensic Association's Daniel Rohrer Research Award, for the most outstanding essay in argumentation studies.
-Long ago and far away, his dissertation (completed at the University of Kansas in 1982) received the National Communication Association's Outstanding Dissertation Award.
-He was associate editor of Reasoned Argument and Social Change (National Communication Association) and Argument and the Post-Modern Challenge (Speech Communication Association), and was both book review editor and editor-in-chief of Argumentation and Advocacy: The Journal of the American Forensic Association.
-He has served on the editorial boards of Argumentation and Advocacy, Communication Theory, The Quarterly Journal of Speech, and The Western Journal of Communication, among others.
+I have received the National Communication Association's Golden Anniversary Monograph Award, for the most outstanding article in the discipline, and the American Forensic Association's Daniel Rohrer Research Award, for the most outstanding essay in argumentation studies (1998).
+Long ago and far away, my dissertation (University of Kansas, 1982) received the National Communication Association's Outstanding Dissertation Award.
+I was associate editor of Disturbing Argument (Routledge, 2014); Reasoned Argument and Social Change (National Communication Association, 2012); and Argument and the Post-Modern Challenge (Speech Communication Association, 1993).
+I am a former Editor-in-chief of Argumentation and Advocacy: The Journal of the American Forensic Association.
+I have served on the editorial boards of Argumentation and Advocacy, Communication Theory, The Quarterly Journal of Speech, The Western Journal of Communication, and Rhetoric Review, among others.

-Lake has chaired the National Communication Association's Committee on International Discussion and Debate and the American Forensic Association's Publications Committee.
-He is a former President of the Western Forensic Association.
-He also is a former director of the Trojan Debate Squad at U.S.C. and of the Annenberg doctoral program.
+Among many professional service commitments, I have chaired the National Communication Association's Committee on International Discussion and Debate and the American Forensic Association's Publications Committee.
+I am a former President of the Western Forensic Association.
+I also am a former director of the Trojan Debate Squad at U.S.C. and of the Annenberg doctoral program.

 I am a dog person!
 My spouse, Dr. Colleen M. Keough, and I currently are owned and operated by a precocious black cocker spaniel puppy named Samamari & April's The Dark Knight, a.k.a.
 "Gotham."